epiSEEK® Comprehensive Sequence Analysis for Epilepsy and Seizure Disorders

 |Unverricht-Lundborg disease ||CSTB||Avoid sodium channel blockers and GABAergic drugs, which can increase myoclonus, dementia, and ataxia|

 Product Information Sheets:epiSEEK® Comprehensive Sequence Analysis for Epilepsy and Seizure Disorders (471 genes)Addendum A: epiSEEK® Comprehensive by Phenotype Gene List (471)Addendum B: epiSEEK® Comprehensive Gene List (471)Addendum C: epiSEEK® Comprehensive with Inheritance Association (471)

 Turn Around Time: 4-6 weeks.
 Results are delivered in weeks, not months.

 Saliva Sample: DNA for sequencing is reliably extracted from a single saliva sample.
 No blood draw or muscle biopsy required.
-(Blood and tissue are accepted, as requested.)
+(Whole blood and tissue are accepted, as requested.)

 Courtagen Care Financial Program: For qualified patients, the Courtagen Care Financial Program can help limit out–of–pocket expenses to $0, $50, or $100 per test.

 Online Portal: A secure physician online portal is available for ordering genetic tests and accessing patient reports when completed.